dceejay/RedMap/README.md

 ### Updates

+- v5.5.4 - slight tweak to geojson property display as table
 - v5.5.3 - ensure SOG gets picked up earlier in chain
 - v5.5.2 - Slight improvement for on/offline choice of map
 - v5.5.1 - Fix maxNativeZoom for pmtiles to pull from tiles files.
 Issue #312